BetsolLLC/campus-workshops-knowledge-base/index.md

 mkdir to-do-app
 cd to-do-app
 ```
-4. Using the `git clone` command clone the reposi
+4. Using the `git clone` command clone the repository
 ```
 git clone <copied-repo-link>
  ```